mar-wir/StanDDM/README.md

 StanDDM(data = dat, simulation = FALSE , include_models = c('Pure', 'st'))
 ```

 The function *StanDDM* above will use the data *dat* to fit 2 models: First, the "Pure" DDM, also featured in the "hBayesDM" package, with no inter-trial variabilities.
 The second model, features inter-trial variability for the parameter "non-decision time".
 StanDDM features a total of **8 models** and **custom models can be included**.
-See the documentation for more details.
+See below for more details.

-**NOTE:** Depending on your computer and the size of the data set and model choice, compilation and posterior exploration can take a long time.
+**NOTE:** Depending on your computer and the size of the data set and model choice, compilation and posterior exploration can take a long time and/or clog your memory.
+Save all work before starting any fitting procedures.

-The **StanDDM** function saves the resulting stanfit objects in a folder inside your working directory, named after each model, in addition to diagnostic plots and a \*csv file with the extracted parameters for each subject.
+The **StanDDM** function saves the resulting stanfit objects in a folder inside the working directory, named after each model, in addition to diagnostic plots and a \*csv file with the extracted parameters for each subject.

 #### Include Custom Models